-The Company may use derivative transactions and other hedging strategies to help mitigate its prepayment and interest rate risks if it is determined that the cost of these transactions is justified by their potential benefit.
-Through December 31, 2003, the Company's use of hedging instruments has been limited to purchased interest rate caps ("Cap Agreements").
+In an effort to mitigate interest rate exposure, the Company periodically hedges its interest rate risk by entering into derivative financial instruments ("Hedging Instruments") and other hedging transactions.
+Through December 31, 2004, the Company's use of Hedging Instruments has consisted of purchasing interest rate caps ("Cap Agreements" or "Caps") and entering into interest rate swap agreements ("Swaps").
 A Cap Agreement is a contract whereby the purchaser pays a fee in exchange for the right to receive payments equal to the principal (i.e., notional amount) times the difference between a specified interest rate and a future interest rate during a defined "active" period of time.
-At December 31, 2003, the Company had 11 Cap Agreements, with a total notional amount of \$310.0 million.
-The Cap Agreements, which had an amortized cost of \$3.6 million, were carried at their estimated fair value of \$276,000, with unrealized losses of \$3.3 million reflected in accumulated other comprehensive income.
-The Company expects that it will enter into additional Cap Agreements in the future to hedge against increases in interest rates on its anticipated LIBOR-based repurchase agreements.
+At December 31, 2004, the Company had 15 Cap Agreements, with an aggregate notional amount of \$560.0 million as a hedge against current and anticipated 30-day term repurchase agreements.
+At December 31, 2004, the Company's Caps had an amortized cost of \$3.5 million and were carried at their estimated fair value of \$1.2 million, with unrealized losses of \$2.3 million reflected in accumulated other comprehensive income.
+If the 30day LIBOR were to increase above the rate specified in each Cap during the effective term of such Cap, the Company would receive monthly payments from the counterparty to such Cap.
+Through December 31, 2004, the Company had not received any payments from counterparties related to any of its Caps.
+The Company's Swaps are used to lock-in fixed interest rates related to a portion of the Company's current and anticipated 30-day term repurchase agreements.
+At December 31, 2004, the Company was a party to three fixed-pay Swaps with an aggregate notional amount of \$180.0 million.
+(See Note 8 to the accompanying consolidated financial statements, included under Item 8.)

+The use of Hedging Instruments, such as Caps and/or Swaps, exposes the Company to credit risk relating to potential losses that could be recognized if the counterparties to these instruments fail to perform their obligations.
+To mitigate this exposure, the Company only enters into hedging transactions with financial institutions whose holding or parent company's long-term debt rating is single A or better, as determined by one of the Rating Agencies.
+The Company expects that it will enter into additional hedging transactions, including Caps and Swaps, in the future to hedge against increases in interest rates on its anticipated LIBOR-based repurchase agreements.
 However, the timing and amount of future hedging transactions, if any, will depend on market conditions, including, but not limited to, the interest rate environment, management's assessment of the future changes in interest rates and the market availability and cost of entering into such hedging transactions.
-On January 13, 2004, the Company purchased two additional Cap Agreements, with an aggregate notional amount of \$100.0 million, at an aggregate cost of \$961,000.
-These Cap Agreements will become active on July 15, 2005 and run through January 1, 2007, with strike rates of 3.75% and 4.00%, respectively, based on 30-day LIBOR.

-Each of the multi-family apartment properties in which the Company holds a direct or indirect ownership interest is financed with a long-term fixed-rate mortgage loan.
+Each of the multi-family apartment properties in which the Company holds an indirect ownership interest is financed with a long-term fixed-rate mortgage loan.
 The borrowers on these mortgage loans are separate corporations, limited partnerships or limited liability companies.
-Each of these mortgage loans is made to the applicable ownership entity on a nonrecourse basis (subject to customary non-recourse exceptions), which means generally that the lender's final source of repayment in the event of a default is the foreclosure of the underlying property securing the mortgage loan.
-At December 31, 2003, the aggregate mortgage indebtedness secured by the three multi-family apartment properties in which the Company owns an interest was \$22.9 million.
+The mortgages collateralized by two of these multi-family apartment properties are non-recourse, subject to customary non-recourse exceptions, which generally means that the lender's final source of repayment in the event of default is foreclosure of the property securing such loan; while a \$6.8 million mortgage collateralized by the remaining multi-family apartment property is, under certain limited circumstances, guaranteed by the Company.
+At December 31, 2004, the aggregate mortgage indebtedness secured by the three multi-family apartment properties in which the Company owns an interest was \$22.7 million.